 Remove-AppxProvisionedPackage -Online -PackageName 'SomeAppName_1.2.3.500_x64__8we4y23f8b4ws'

-The next time Sysprep might fail in another UWP package.
+The next time Sysprep might fail in another Microsoft Store app.
 Delete it as described above.
-You should remove all non-standard UWP Microsoft Store applications.
+All non-built-in apps from the Microsoft Store should be removed.

-In addition, unplug the Internet connection or disable Automatic Updates in Audit mode before you create the image.
-This prevent Microsoft Store from automatic updating apps.
-Also delete all local user profiles, only the local administrator profile should remain.
+Hint.
+Also, disconnect your device from the Internet or disable Automatic Updates in Audit mode before you sysprep your Windows image.
+This will prevent the Microsoft Store from automatically updating apps.
+You should also delete all the local user profiles, leaving only the local administrator profile in place.
+Use the netplwiz snap-in to delete additional user accounts.

 Sysprep Will not Run on an Upgraded OS

-If your Windows 10 image is upgraded from a previous version (Windows 8.1 or Windows 7 SP1), you should receive an error in the setupact.log file when trying to run Sysprep:
+If you are upgrading your operating system from an earlier version of Windows (Windows 10, Windows 8.1, or Windows 7 SP1), you should see an error in the setupact.log file when you try to run Sysprep.

 Error [0x0f0036] SYSPRP spopk.dll:: Sysprep will not run on an upgraded OS.
 You can only run Sysprep on a custom (clean) install version of Windows.